 The history of climbs on McKinley is as intriguing as its names.
 In 1903, Judge James Wickersham and party climbed to an estimated 8,000 feet, while the Dr. Frederick A. Cook party reached the 11,000-foot level in 1906.
 Cook returned to the mountain and made 2 attempts at the summit–the first unsuccessful, the second (according to Cook) successful.
 Cook’s vague description of his ascent route and a questionable summit photo led many to doubt his claim.
 The exhaustive research of McKinley expert Bradford Washburn has proven the exaggeration of Cook’s claim.
 Tom Lloyd, of the 1910 Sourdough Party, which included Charles McGonagall, Pete Anderson and Billy Taylor, claimed they had reached both summits (north and south peaks), but could not provide any photographic evidence.
 The first complete and well documented ascent of the true summit of Mount McKinley was made in June 1913 by the Rev. Hudson Stuck, Episcopal archdeacon of the Yukon, accompanied by Walter Harper, Harry Karstens and Robert Tatum.
 Harper, a Native Athabascan, was the first person to set foot on the higher south peak.
 The story of their achievement was colorfully recorded in Stuck’s book, The Ascent of Denali.
 Out of respect for the Native people among whom he lived and worked, Stuck refused to refer to the mountain as McKinley.

 Today, more than a thousand people attempt to climb McKinley each year between April and June, most flying in to base camp at 7,200 feet on Kahiltna Glacier.
-In the 2013 climbing season, 787 climbers achieved the summit of Denali—68 percent of the 1,151 who attempted it.
-In 2012, only 41 percent reached the summit of 1,223 climbers.
+In the 2014 climbing year, only 36 percent reached the summit of 1,204 climbers.

 The first airplane landing on the mountain was flown in 1932 by Joe Crosson.
 Geographic features of McKinley and its sister peaks bear the names of early explorers: Eldridge and Muldrow glaciers, after George Eldridge and Robert Muldrow of the U.S. Geographic Service who determined the peak’s altitude in 1898; Wickersham Wall; Karsten’s Ridge; Harper Icefall; and Mount Carpe and Mount Koven, named for Allen Carpe and Theodore Koven, both killed in a 1932 climb.